jsqu99/spree_flexi_variants/README.md

 Create 3 variants for the sizes.

-From there, go into the *Ad Hoc Variant Option Types* tab on the right.
+From there, go into the *Ad Hoc Variant Option Types* tab on the bottom right.

 Add the 'toppings' option type, and you'll be redirected to a screen that displays all the possible toppings, with a price field.